During these summer days many are going to consider renewing their commitments to that legendary “Summer Bod”…

 Or just beginning the spiritual fitness journey…

 Here are the first five connections between physical and spiritual exercise, followed by a practical spiritual workout for each point.
-(Stay tuned for five more next month!)
+(Click here for five more in Part 2!)

 Don’t try to do them all at once.
 Start with one or two of the tips that you think will be most helpful for you and adapt them to your physical and spiritual needs.